datarevenue-berlin/py-MUVR/README.rst

 - There's no freely available and easy-to-use Python tool that implements a minimally biased repeated double cross validation.
 - A robust selection requires many (100 - 5.000) models to be trained.
 Running such a large number of models in reasonable time, requires non-trivial parallelization.

 Features
 --------

-Omigami is an opensource Python 3 software to perform multivariate feature selection using a nested cross validation scheme.
-The original idea is formulated and tested in *Shi L, Westerhuis JA, Rosén J, Landberg R, Brunius C. Variable selection and validation in multivariate modelling.
-Bioinformatics.
-2019 Mar 15;35(6):972-980.
-doi: 10.1093/bioinformatics/bty710.
-PMID: 30165467; PMCID: PMC6419897.*
+- [x] Repeated double cross-validation
+- [x] Multivariate feature selection (Random Forest, XGB or PLS-DA)
+- [x] Minimal optimal and all relevant feature selection
+- [x] Efficient Parallelization (with Dask)
+- [ ] Plotting
+- [ ] Predict with trained models

+Usage
+------------------

 The package so far supports Numpy arrays as inputs and dask-based parallelization.

-How to use Omigami
-------------------

 The core functionality of omigami is represented by the `FeatureSelector` class.
 This class takes few parameters as input and can be used to select the most important